osslab-pku/SILENCE/README.md

 * Weiwei Xu, Hao He, Kai Gao, Minghui Zhou.
 Understanding and Remediating Open-Source License Incompatibilities in the PyPI Ecosystem.
 ASE'2023

+## Tool
+📢 A tool based on SILENCE for compliance analysis and incompatibility remediation for Python projects is now available at [https://licenserec.com/#/compliance](https://licenserec.com/#/compliance).

 ## Intorduction
 In this paper, we first conduct a large-scale empirical study of license incompatibility in PyPI ecosystem.
 Inspired by our findings, we propose SILENCE, an SMT-solver-based incompatibility remediator for licenses in the